root-foundation/root/README.md

 There are three types of tokens: network, personal, and idea.<br/>
 Network token represents collective potential.<br/>
 Personal token represents individual potential.<br/>
-Idea token (a company) represents idea potential.
+Idea token represents idea potential (e.g., a company).

 The value of tokens is grounded in reality: network tokens hold personal tokens, which hold idea tokens (companies), which are tied to revenue.
 Tokens aren’t memes, they are instruments that sit *above* companies and money.